fmrchallenge/fmrbenchmark/doc/usersguide/intro.rst

    The interfaces to command-line tools, the names of important ROS topics, and other user-level aspects of the repository may change with little warning until version 0.1.0.
-Beginning at that time, care will be taken to ensure backwards-compatibility for and to have more gradual deprecation.
+Beginning at that time, care will be taken to ensure backwards-compatibility and to have more gradual deprecation.

 Formulation